ducthang-vu/goo---cmd-script-Windows/README.md

 1 - Download the repository.
 2 - Modify goo.bat by writing the full path of goo.py.
 3 - Modify goo.txt at will, if necessary.
 Keywords must be separated only by commas (,).
 4 - Open Command Prompt and write "goo" followed by an arbitrary number of arguments.
+Then press "enter" to start the script.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.